cloudmesh-community/fa18-523-71/paper/paper.md

-- Application\:

-The Application layer consists of reporting and analytics part of the architecture.
+- *Application:* The Application layer consists of reporting and analytics part of the architecture.
 All the efforts that were put into data accumulation, abstraction, storage, transformation, cleansing, preparing smaller chunks will be benefited only if proper analytics is performed and strategic Business Intelligence reports are generated out of this data.